haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/archi_perspectives/framework.md

 ## Organization

-Here is the Magento Framework folder structure:
+Here is the Magento框架 folder structure:

 <pre>
 vendor/